jupyterhub/repo2docker-action/README.md

 - `ADDITIONAL_TAG`:
     An optional string that specifies the name of an additional tag you would like to apply to the image.
 Images are already tagged with the relevant [GitHub commit SHA](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
 - `DEBUG`:
     Setting this variable to any value will turn debug mode on.
-When debug mode is on, images will not be pushed to the registry.
+When debug mode is on, images will not be pushed to a registry.
 Furthermore, verbose logging will be enabled.
-This is `false` by default.
+This is disabled by default.

 ## Outputs